jphaugla/redisEnterpriseVault/README.md

   * get the logs for init and main container
   * log in to the pod and look at log files
   * test the postgresql connection
+  * there is a debug line in redis-connect-start.yaml that keeps the pod running even if their are connection errors-this is great for debug
 ```bash
 kubectl get pods
 kubectl logs redis-connect-postgres-595d6fb5f4-54c6v -c vault-agent-init